ChilliCream/graphql-platform/website/src/docs/hotchocolate/v11/security/authorization.md

 }
 ```

-> ⚠️ Note: We need to call `AddAuthorization()` on the `IServiceCollection`, to register the services needed by ASP.NET Core, and on the `IRequestExecutorBuilder` to register the `@authorize` directive and middleware.
+> Warning: We need to call `AddAuthorization()` on the `IServiceCollection`, to register the services needed by ASP.NET Core, and on the `IRequestExecutorBuilder` to register the `@authorize` directive and middleware.

 2. Register the ASP.NET Core authorization middleware with the request pipeline by calling `UseAuthorization`